-Multichannel marketing is a combination of various channels — online and offline — that helps companies to put products and services in front of the target audience at the right place and at the right time.
+Multi-channel marketing is a combination of various channels — online and offline — that helps companies to put products and services in front of the target audience at the right place and at the right time.

-All marketing channels belong to two groups: digital channels — email, social media, search engine, SMS, web push notifications, messengers, PPC ads; and traditional channels — TV, radio ads, newspaper ads, flyers, direct mailing, etc.
+All marketing channels belong to two groups: digital channels — email, social media, search engine, SMS, web push notifications, messengers, PPC ads, and traditional channels — TV, radio ads, newspaper ads, flyers, direct mailing, etc.

 To gain success, marketers analyze where potential customers hang out and advertise to them, carrying the message in the most convenient way for people.

-In this video, an expert from Marketing 360 gives six helpful tips on multichannel marketing usage in local business.
+In this video, an expert from Marketing 360 gives six helpful tips on multichannel marketing usage in a local business.

 Why is multichannel marketing important?

 Utilizing different marketing channels at once helps brands to be present where their target audience is.
 Communication across different channels maximizes the chances of users' engagement.
-If you sell jeans, your audience is made up by people of different age.
+If you sell jeans, your audience is made up of people of different ages.
 The youth spend more time in socials, while older people prefer looking for sales and discounts in their email inbox, so you need to be active on both channels.